 1. I-8/Imperial Avenue Interchange: The project includes installing two ramps that will provide direct access to southbound Imperial Avenue which will provide connectivity to southern El Centro.
-Work will take place weekdays from 7:00 a.m. to 3:30 p.m. for the time being.
+Work will take place weekdays over day and night shifts for the next two months.
 Eastbound I-8/ Imperial Avenue ramps will continue to be closed and are expected to be reopened summer 2021.
 The El Centro City Council has approved the installation of a community identifier for this structure.
 Caltrans District 11 and Headquarters units are moving forward based on this approval.
 A rendering is shown below.
 The project is expected to open to traffic in late 2021 or early 2022, with plant establishment and close out work continuing through 2023.